TimWunderlich/disport/README.md

 * Restrict the output to the main display
 * Extend the viewport across several displays

-If you need any more elaborate xrandr functions, you better jus use xrandr.
+If you need any more elaborate xrandr functions, you better just use xrandr.

 ## Usage